Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

 Video marketing is highly effective, but many companies struggled with production until AI tools emerged.
-According to Zebracat, 40 percent of social media video content is now AI-driven, and 50 percent of SMBs use AI video tools.
+According to Zebracat, about 40 percent of social media video content now involves AI-generated elements, and an increasing number of small and midsize businesses are adopting AI video tools.

 ChatGPT alternatives for chatbots

 Staffing and maintaining customer service and sales teams can be costly.
-But with AI-powered chatbots, businesses can automate as much as 80 percent of routine interactions, keep top performers focused on complex issues, and still deliver a great customer experience.
+But with AI-powered chatbots, businesses can automate many routine interactions, keep top performers focused on complex issues, and still deliver a great customer experience.

 Here are three of the top AI chatbot platforms on the market: